 A Lasting Power of Attorney (LPA) is a very useful document.
-By having one you can appoint a person or people you trust to make decisions for you about your welfare and finances should you lose your capacity to make those decisions yourself.
+By having one, you can appoint a person or people you trust to make decisions for you about your welfare and finances should you lose your capacity to make those decisions yourself.
 Losing capacity can be caused by many things such as a car crash, dementia, accident or illness.

 Simply put, it is best to have an LPA drawn up and registered with the Office of the Public Guardian to avoid needless expense and hardship.

-Last year the recently retired Senior Judge of the Court of Protection, Denzil Lush, detailed how badly considered LPA’s can be the tools for great abuses of position.
-He described how a man with dementia, Mr Willett’s, with no family close by, was coerced into appointing his neighbour, Mr Blake, as his attorney.
-Mr Blake then proceeded to use Mr Willett’s bank account to for himself, culminating in selling Mr Willett’s house and personal possessions.
+Last year the recently retired Senior Judge of the Court of Protection, Denzil Lush, detailed how badly considered LPAs can be the tools for great abuses of position.
+He described how a man with dementia, Mr Willett, with no family close by, was coerced into appointing his neighbour, Mr Blake, as his attorney.
+Mr Blake then proceeded to use Mr Willett’s bank account for himself, culminating in selling Mr Willett’s house and personal possessions.
 While Mr Blake subsequently pleaded guilty to theft the ability to recover the sums or items was minimal.

 It is very important you understand what your LPA will entail and what caveats on the actions of your attorneys should be placed in your specific circumstances.
 Professional advice is essential.

 We accept instructions to act as Professional Deputies and are always happy to discuss individual cases on a no-obligation basis.
 It is essential for the Deputy to work closely with the legal team recovering compensation, prior to settlement of the claim.
-We can also help preparing applications on behalf of prospective Deputies, liaising with the Court of Protection regarding applications and assisting deputies.
+We can also help with preparing applications on behalf of prospective Deputies, liaising with the Court of Protection regarding applications and assisting deputies.